 Higher level scholars in Finland easily access higher education courses at practically oriented polytechnics or universities.
 The Finnish culture is easy to learn since the government has set a ministry which is responsible for enhancing cultural, youth policies, sports and international cooperation.

 As the most populous city in Northern Finland, Oulu has over 100,000 inhabitants.
 The city is home to the Oulu University of Applied Sciences, the University of Oulu, and a vocational college.

-The Master’s Programme in Economic Geology is offered by Oulu Mining School, with extensive international linkages.
-The programme will be taught entirely in English and comprises 22 modules, including courses in magmatic, hydrothermal and sedimentary ore deposits, structural geology for economic geologists, mining geology, geometallurgy, sampling methods, GIS applications, as well as environmental geochemistry. [+]
+The Master’s Program in Economic Geology is offered by Oulu Mining School, with extensive international linkages.
+The program will be taught entirely in English and comprises 22 modules, including courses in magmatic, hydrothermal and sedimentary ore deposits, structural geology for economic geologists, mining geology, geometallurgy, sampling methods, GIS applications, as well as environmental geochemistry. [+]